luvsharma19/api-testing/README.md

   python setup.py install

-- Run the following commands to run the test cases written under the "tests" module
+- Run the following command to run the test cases written under the "tests" module

   pytest .